ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

-The following GraphQL document has a `name` field with a length of 1 and age field with a value of 17.
+The following GraphQL document has a `name` field with a length of 1 and an `age` field with a value of 17.

 ```graphql
 mutation {